platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 This approach applies the same IP restrictions to your production and all development environments.
-To remove it from development environments, you need to disable it on each environment or else create a single child of the default environment where it is disabled, and them make all development branches off of that environment.
+To remove it from development environments, you need to disable it on each environment or else create a single child of the default environment where it is disabled and them make all development branches off of that environment.

 You also have to update your configuration when your CDN updates their IP addresses.